-The proper refund amount must be calculated according to the Office regulations governing the SELF Loan Program and returned to Firstmark within 30 days.
-Written documentation of the refund calculation should be retained in the student's file at the institution, refer to the appropriate Refund Calculation Worksheet.
+The proper refund amount must be calculated according to the Office regulations governing the SELF Loan

+Program and returned to Aspire/iLink within 30 days.
+Written documentation of the refund calculation must be retained in the student's file at the institution, refer to the appropriate Refund Calculation Worksheet.2

 The institution is generally not required to issue a refund to SELF when unanticipated aid comes in after the SELF Loan has been disbursed.
-If the additional aid results in a refund, the refund should be returned to the SELF Loan Program if the student's total aid exceeds the cost of attendance.
-If the student's total aid does not exceed the cost of attendance the refund should go to the student unless the student has requested in writing to have the excess refunded back to the SELF Loan.
-The institution may also reduce future disbursement amounts of the SELF Loan if total aid exceeds the cost of attendance.
+If additional aid results in a refund, the refund should be returned to the SELF Loan Program if the student's total aid exceeds the COA.
+If the student's total aid does not exceed the COA the refund should go to the student unless the student has requested in writing to have the excess refunded back to the SELF Loan.
+The institution may also reduce future SELF disbursements if total aid exceeds the COA.

-Note: How institutions calculate refunds also depends on the institution's policy for handling ROTC and VA benefits.
+Note: How institutions calculate refunds depends on the institution's policy for handling ROTC and VA benefits.